uwegeercken/evaluator/README.md

                         .build())
                 .build();

-The logic object and the group object expect a string array as the type parameter.
+The logic object and the group object expects - in this example - a string array as the type parameter.
 To test if the test data passes all checks (rules) simply call:

     EvaluationResult<String[]> result = logic.evaluate(testData.split(";"))

 The static "evaluate" method returns an EvaluationResult.
 It contains the results of all checks and groups.
 The passed method returns true if the provided data passes the defined logic and returns false if not.
-You can process a list of data objects easily by repeatedly calling this method.
+You can process a list of data objects easily by repeatedly calling the logic.evaluate(<data object>) method..

 You may use multiple groups.
 When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group using the connectorToPreviousGroup method - default is AND.
 When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectorBetweenChecks(...) method - default is AND.